Zixun1997/AIG_CityLifeAi/README.md

 4. You can log-in with this Test Account: 13777458864; Password: zixun363837; Or enter any 11-digit number to create a new account.

 # More about the frp version of our website
 Frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the Internet.
-See how our frp version work: https://youtu.be/djdg2VrfazU
+See the demonstration about how our frp version work: https://youtu.be/djdg2VrfazU

 # REST API
 If you are a developer, you can access our services by following method.
 (But, please make sure I don't go to bed and even close my laptop 🥱 ; Default URL _(baseurl7)_ for Your Developers' Requests: http://www.citylifeai.com:8883/